 The Trouser Cough

 Men enjoy letting one go in public.
-Ever since we were young lads in a school room we’ve challenged each other to let one rip.
+Ever since we were young lads in a schoolroom we’ve challenged each other to let one rip.
 The coup de grâce was always the silent, but deadly smelling one that wafted throughout the room, with nobody knowing where it came from.
 But if the general agreement was that it was a winner, then everyone claimed ownership of the Master Blaster.
-As the legitimate owner of the Blaster you would sit back in your desk with a proud smug satisfaction.
+As the legitimate owner of the Blaster, you would sit back at your desk with proud smug satisfaction.
 Men have no problem letting a loud one rip in mixed company and we’re usually praised with resounding cries from the mates with; the mighty chocolate lips has spoken.
-And there isn’t one of us who hasn’t challenged a partner to a game of Dutch Ovens; putting both of your heads under the bed sheets after you’ve just let one go and then seeing who is the first one to crawl out from under the sheets.
-First one out is the loser.
+And there isn’t one of us who hasn’t challenged a partner to a game of Dutch Ovens; putting both of your heads under the bedsheets after you’ve just let one go and then seeing who is the first one to crawl out from under the sheets.
+The first one out is the loser.